-- Become familiar with the Child Care Act 2001 and the relevant Tasmanian Licensing Standards; - Develop appropriate communication strategies with the staff.
+- become familiar with the Child Care Act 2001 and the appropriate Tasmanian Licensing Standards; - develop a sound understanding of the concept of duty of care; and - develop appropriate communication strategies with the staff.

 Is there an approval process to be a licensee/licensee representative?